MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 3. Configure and realise a unified customer profile from ingested data

-4. Configure business and customers measures in Customer Insights to identify customers with higher than average spend in store and online.
+4. Configure business and customers measures in Customer Insights to identify customers with higher than average spend in store and online

 5. Build sample customer segments for Marketers to deliver personalised and targeted marketing communications